-- The mark of each one of the theoretical exams is equal or greater than 5 over 10. - The global mark of the laboratory tasks is equal or greater than 5 over 10. - The student performs all the tasks indicated in the criteria assessment for both laboratory assignments. - At least the timing simulation works properly in both laboratory assignments. - The different tasks have to be delivered on the date specified by the professor, otherwise they will not be assessed.
+$\cdot$ The mark of each one of the theoretical exams is equal or greater than 4 over10.

+- $\cdot$ The global mark of the laboratory tasks is equal or greater than 4 over 10. - · The student reaches the minimum requirements in the two laboratory assignments. - $\cdot$ The global mark of the subject is equal or greater than 5 over 10.

+The different tasks have to be delivered on the date specified by the professor, otherwise they will not be assessed.